-So now that Squarespace has *actual* member areas natively on the platform?
+So now that Squarespace has *actual* member areas baked into the platform?
 Ditch the MemberSpace immediately.
 Yes, MemberSpace does more than just add that “layer” to your Squarespace site, but if your private content is precious, you could be losing out.

 Now Squarespace has true membership capabilities

 Voila!
 Member Areas.